batimusprime/codingchallenges/4_Plinko/README.md

 # Plinko
-## Coding Train Coding Challenge #62
+## Coding Train: Coding Challenge #62

 ---

-### TODO:

-- Add buckets
-- Add boundaries
-- Better colors
-- Finish tutorial
+Recreation of the Price is Right Game Plinko following tutorial / coding challenge from The Coding Train.

+Demonstration of Matter.JS (physics) and P5.JS (visualization)

++ JavaScript